Table of Contents

 7. Focus on managerial quality and excellence

-The effectiveness of managers has a disproportionate impact on the quality of the employee experience.
-Gallup reports that managers continue to be responsible for 70% of employee engagement levels, and their daily interactions and impact on employees make them a critical element in hiring, developing, and retaining quality workers.
+Managers' effectiveness has a disproportionate impact on the quality of the employee experience.
+Gallup reports that managers continue to account for 70% of employee engagement, and their daily interactions and impact on employees make them a critical element in hiring, developing, and retaining quality workers.
 With the dramatic flattening of technology organizations in recent years, middle managers have taken on direct responsibility for increasingly large numbers of employees, making their jobs more challenging than ever.
-A focus on selecting those with the right skills (e.g., coaching, developing, listening, and guiding) instead of those who primarily direct and discipline is a way to syndicate outstanding leadership and a constructive culture by working with the few to impact the masses.
+A focus on selecting those with the right skills (e.g., coaching, developing, listening, and guiding) rather than those who primarily direct and discipline is a way to cultivate outstanding leadership and a constructive culture by working with the few to impact the masses.

 8. Update compensation and classification structures

-Prioritize the evolution of role classification and compensation plans that recognize professional growth more frequently, by providing titles and responsibilities that are meaningfully tied to capability breadth, depth, and increased responsibilities.
-Consider professional maturity-based grade and title progressions that provide significant growth promotion opportunities when opportunities to advance through moves into management become scarce due to flattened organization structures.
+Prioritize the evolution of role classification and compensation plans that more frequently recognize professional growth by providing titles and responsibilities meaningfully tied to capability breadth, depth, and increased responsibilities.
+Consider professional maturity-based grade and title progressions that provide significant growth-promotion opportunities when advancement through moves into management becomes scarce due to flattened organizational structures.
 Engage employees by supporting their desire for growth, increasing stature, and advanced project and deployment options that are aligned with the journey through job levels.
 Offer performance and contribution-based bonuses and incentives, and stock/ownership schemes to the more senior individual contributors and subject matter experts.

 Relevant Practices & Tools